clean-test/clean-test/doc/status.md

  - [x] Support fallback `Observer` (for users forgetting to pass it along)
  - [ ] Add scoped, `Observer`-based facility for additional debug output
  - [ ] Provide migration helpers for the big 3
+ - [ ] The unknown catch-all "test" shouldn't be counted in "Ran n test-cases" and not reported as failed (without errors)
+ - [ ] Single-threaded mode could allow a global observer (so that this works without errors)

 ## Expression